lizadaly/windrift/README.md

 ## Writing in Windrift

-From here on out, some familiarity with React/Redux is assumed.
+This section assumes some familiarity with React/Redux.

 ### The store